Acquiring and Merchant Acquiring Services 01 1

 In a number of cases, the connection of merchant acquiring may not bring such obvious benefits.
 Among the main problems are noted:

-Technical failures of the equipment.
-In some shops it can be seen that there is a regular system failure due to a lack of communication with the bank.
-For them, having a terminal becomes a problem rather than a profitable acquisition.
-The easiest way to avoid this is to choose the right internet provider and credit organisation.
+Technical failure of the equipment.
+Some of the shops can be shown as a bright example of regular system failure because of the lack of communication with a bank.
+For them, the terminal is a problem and not a profitable acquisition.
+The easiest way to avoid it is to choose the right internet provider and credit organisation.

 The need for expenses on the purchase, maintenance of devices.
 Relevant for small businesses that do not have high sales and customer flow.
 For them, these expenses may be unreasonable.

 Losses from fraudsters.
-If when paying with a bank card there are frauds with the buyer’s bank details, leading to the blocking of the account, the seller is obliged to compensate for losses.
+If in the case of payment with a bank card, frauds with buyer’s bank details occur and as a result – blocking the account, then the seller is obliged to compensate for losses.
 His own losses are only compensated if the offender is caught.

 Merchant acquiring services

-• Payment information is transmitted from the customer’s card (or mobile phone) to the terminal.
+• Payment information is transferred from the customer card (or mobile phone) to the terminal.

-• The data is received by the processing centre of the bank with which the merchant has entered into an acquiring agreement.
+• The information reaches the bank’s processing centre with which the merchant has entered into an acquiring agreement.

-• The credit organisation sends the information to the payment system that owns the card, the information received is checked and searched in the lists of blocked or seized accounts.
+• The credit organisation sends the information to the payment system that owns the card.
+The latter checks the information received and searches for matches in the lists of accounts blocked or seized.

-• If irregularities are detected, a transaction denial is generated.
-If approved, the information is transferred back to the bank that issued the card.
+• In case anomalies are found, a transaction reject is produced.
+In case of approval, information is transferred back to the bank that issued the card.

-• A confirmation of payment is sent to the credit organisation where the buyer is serviced.
+• Confirmation of payment is forwarded to the credit organisation servicing the buyer.

-• Money is withdrawn from the account, goes to the acquirer, then directly to the merchant.
+• Money is withdrawn from the account, goes to the acquirer, and then directly to the merchant.

-Payment is performed automatically, takes a few seconds.
-The purchase amount is reserved on the buyer’s card and becomes unavailable to him.
-The money actually arrives to the seller’s account only after a few days.
+Payment is automated, and it takes only a few seconds.
+The sum of the purchase gets reserved on the buyer’s card and becomes unavailable to him.
+It is actually after a few days that the money enters the seller’s account.
 The exact term of receipt is stipulated in the contract.

-Sometimes the process of information exchange between the terminal and banking systems can be prolonged.
-For example, if the internet connection fails or any of the links delays the response due to internal malfunctions.
+Sometimes information exchange between the terminal and banking systems takes some time.
+This could be so if, for instance, the internet connection has failed or any of the links delay the response due to internal failures.

 Acquiring for buyer and seller

-On the buyer’s side, everything is simple: he or she brings the card to the terminal, the money is debited and the cheque is printed.
+The procedure for a buyer is quite straightforward: he or she brings the card to the terminal, the money is debited, and the cheque is printed.
 There are no additional commissions.
-The organisation of the cashless payment procedure and the associated costs are borne by the seller.
+The procedure of cashless payment organization and the accompanying costs are taken over by the seller.

 To provide merchant acquiring, the shop needs to conclude an agreement with a bank that provides such a service.
-The simplest scheme looks like this: a credit organisation opens a current account for a corporate client, activates the selected package of services, leases or sells the equipment.
+The simplest scheme looks the following way: a credit organisation opens a current account for a corporate client, turns on the chosen package of services, leases or sells the equipment.
 The banking offer also includes:

 • 24/7 technical support;

-• training of shop personnel to work with the equipment in normal situations and failures;
+• Instruction of the shop personnel to work with the equipment in normal situations and failures;

 How much acquiring services cost

-The seller pays a commission for each transaction in the amount of 2-3% of the purchase price, which depends on the terms of the bank agreement.
+The seller pays a commission for each transaction in the amount of 2-3% of the purchase price, depending on the terms of the bank agreement.

-• Charges to the bank that issued the buyer’s card.
-The amount is determined by the payment system used, the location of acquiring member banks, the security protocols involved, the assortment sold (food and household goods, household appliances, electronics, etc.), the status of the card, and the total turnover of the shop.
+• Charging to the bank, which issued the card of the buyer.
+It depends on the structure of the used system of payment, location of acquiring member banks, the security protocols involved, assortment sold—food and household goods, household appliances, electronics, etc., status of the card, total turnover of the shop.

-• The share of the acquiring bank.
-Prescribed in the contract, set by the credit organisation itself.
-Theoretically, it can be any, in practice it rarely exceeds 3%.
+• Acquiring bank’s share.
+Stipulated in the contract, determined by the credit organisation itself.
+Theoretically it is possible to be any, but in practice it rarely exceeds 3%.

 • Payment system fee.
-A fixed amount that depends on the number of transactions for the selected reporting period – usually a month.
+A fixed sum depends on the number of transactions for the selected reporting period – usually a month.

 What to pay attention to when connecting acquiring services

-• Turnover requirements.
-Check whether your company’s turnover is sufficient to use the selected bank tariff, and whether there are penalties for its reduction after the start of using the service.
+Turnover requirements.
+Check whether the turnover of your company is big enough to use the selected bank tariff and whether fines are provided for its reduction after the start of using the service.

-• Time of consideration of the application.
-It is worthwhile to find out in advance how long it takes to check documents and how long it takes to make a decision on the provision of the service.
+Consideration time of the application.
+It is worth finding out in advance how long the verification of documents takes and how long it takes to make a decision on the provision of the service.

-• Terminal costs.
-Some banks charge only for the lease or purchase of equipment, others charge additionally for installation, configuration, and training.
+Terminal costs.
+Some banks charge only for the lease or purchase of equipment, others charge extra for installation, configuration, and training.

 Bank.
-Two banks participate in acquiring – acquiring bank and issuing bank.
-The acquiring bank provides the acquiring service.
-It gives the business a terminal for accepting cards – on the Internet it is replaced by an Internet payment gateway – and credits money from the buyer to the account.
-It is up to entrepreneurs to decide which bank to use as an acquirer.
+In acquiring there are two banks participating: the acquiring and the issuing one.
+The first one provides an acquiring service.
+It gives the business a terminal for accepting cards – on the Internet this is replaced by an Internet payment gateway – and credits the money from the buyer to the account.
+It is up to entrepreneurs to decide with which bank they want to use as an acquirer.

-The issuing bank is the bank that issued the buyer’s card, which the buyer uses to pay at a terminal or online.
-The issuing bank transfers money from the buyer’s account to the merchant’s account.
-The acquiring bank and the issuing bank may or may not be the same.
+The issuing bank is the bank that issued the buyer’s card, which he uses to pay either at a terminal or online.
+An issuing bank transfers money from the buyer’s account into the merchant’s account.
+The acquiring and issuing bank may or may not be the same bank.

-Sellers of goods and services.
-Vendors – online shops and offline points of sale – conclude an agreement with a bank providing acquiring services.
-If it is an offline shop, the entrepreneur has to come to the bank in person to pick up the terminal and bring it to his point of sale.
+Selling goods and services.
+Vendors are online shops and offline points of sale that conclude an agreement with a bank providing acquiring services.
+In the event it is an offline shop, an entrepreneur has to come in person to the bank to pick up the terminal and take it to his point of sale.

-After that, the terminal is installed and connected in the shop, and you can accept card payments.
-Some banks bring the terminal themselves to the point of sale.
-With an online shop, a payment gateway must be connected.
+Afterwards, the terminal is installed and connected at a point of sale in the shop, and you can receive by card.
+Certain banks bring the terminal themselves to a point of sale.
+For an online shop, some sort of payment gateway should be connected.

-Buyers.
-To use the service, the buyer must have a bank card of the payment system accepted by the seller.
+Purchasers.
+For using the service, the buyer should possess a bank card of the accepted paying system of the seller.
 In Europe, buyers most often have Mastercard, Maestro and Visa cards.
-It is better to make sure that you can pay for your purchase in your shop with cards of common systems.
+It is better to check that you can pay for their purchase in your shop with the help of cards of common systems.

 Minuses when using acquiring

 Bank fees.
 Acquiring costs money.
-Usually the commission is 1-2.5% for merchant acquiring and 3.5-5% for internet acquiring.
-With each card payment, the merchant pays this amount.
-For a business with a small profit percentage, this can be a significant expense.
+Usually, the commission is 1-2.5% for merchant acquiring and 3.5-5% for internet acquiring.
+With each card payment, this amount is paid by the merchant.
+For a business where the head is a small percentage of the profit, this can be an expense.
 A terminal for an offline point of sale also costs money.
 It can be bought or rented.

-The money does not arrive immediately.
-The term for crediting the money is set by the acquiring bank.
-It is usually 1-3 working days.
-Until the money is credited, the business cannot use it.
+It does not credit the money instantly.
+The term of crediting money is decided by the acquiring bank.
+It is usually 1 to 3 working days.
+If the money is not credited, the business cannot utilize it.

 Acquiring security

-In case of merchant or mobile acquiring, information is read from the customer’s card by the terminal and sent to the bank in encrypted form.
-The security of the data transfer is ensured by the bank.
-The business only needs to use the terminal as instructed and the money will be transferred to the current account.
+In the case of the merchant or mobile acquiring, the terminal reads information from the customer’s card and sends this to the bank in encrypted form.
+The bank will secure the data transfer.
+The business only has to use the terminal as instructed and the money is transferred to the current account.

-The security of Internet acquiring is the responsibility of the merchant gateway through which the payment is made.
-It is also provided by the bank, which monitors the security of data transmission.
+The security of the internet acquiring depends on the merchant gateway through which the payment is made.
+It is also provided by the bank itself since it monitors the security of data transmission.

 Acquiring operations

-The whole process of paying for goods or services in acquiring is fast.
-After the merchant has dialled the required amount on the terminal, it usually takes only a few seconds before the receipt is printed.
+In summary, it is prompt in its entirety in paying for goods or services in acquiring.
+Normally, right after the merchant has dialed the required amount on the terminal, it takes just some few seconds before the receipt is printed.

-1. The merchant enters the payment amount into the terminal – either manually or using an accounting programme.
+1. The payment amount is entered into the terminal by the merchant – manually or using an accounting programme.

-2. The customer applies the card or device or inserts the card into the terminal.
-If necessary, the terminal asks for a pin code.
-In some cases the pin-code is not requested.
-For example, if the amount is less than the limit set by the bank.
+2. Customer uses the card or device, or inserts the card into the terminal.
+If necessary, the terminal requests a pin code.
+In some cases, the system doesn’t ask for a pin-code.
+For example, it can be that the transaction amount is less than the limit determined by the bank.

 4. The issuing bank checks the existence of such a card, its solvency, the balance of money on the account and the pin code.
-If everything is in order, a positive response is received, if not enough, the transaction is rejected.
+If everything is in order, there is a positive response and if not enough, the transaction is rejected.

-5. The issuing bank debits the purchase amount from the buyer’s account and sends it to the acquiring bank via the payment system.
+5. The issuing bank deducts the purchase amount from the buyer’s account and forwards it to the acquiring bank through the payment system.

-6. The terminal prints two copies of the receipt – one for the buyer and one for the seller.
-The receipt also prints how the payment was confirmed.
-For example, “pin code entered” or “buyer’s signature”.
+6. The terminal prints two copies of the receipt-one for the buyer and another for the seller.
+The receipt prints on how the payment has been confirmed-for example, “pin code entered” or “buyer’s signature”.

-8. In addition to the receipt, the customer must be given a cashier’s cheque.
+8. Besides the receipt, the customer should be given a cashier’s cheque.

-3. At the payment gateway, the buyer sees the merchant’s data: to whom, for what and how much he pays.
-There he enters his card data: number, name of the cardholder, card expiry date, CVV2 or CVC2 code from the back of the card.
+1. On the page of the payment gateway, the buyer sees the merchant’s data: to whom, for what, and how much he pays.
+There, he enters his card information: number, the name of the cardholder, card expiration date, CVV2 or CVC2 code from the back of the card.

-4. The payment gateway sends a request to the payment system and the issuing bank.
-Usually the debit via Internet acquiring needs to be confirmed with a code from an SMS.
-The code is sent to the buyer by the issuing bank.
+2. The request to the payment system and the issuing bank is performed through a payment gateway.
+Normally, debit via Internet acquiring needs to be confirmed with the code from SMS.
+The code is sent by the issuing bank to the buyer.

-5. The issuing bank checks the availability of such a card, its solvency, the balance of money on the account and the sms-code.
-If everything is in order, a positive response is received, if there is not enough money in the account, the transaction is rejected.
+3. Then the bank of issue checks whether such a card exists, its solvency, balance, the amount of money on account and SMS code.
+If all is OK, then the response will be positive, in case if there is not enough money on the account, the transaction will be declined.

-6. The issuing bank debits the purchase amount from the buyer’s account and sends it to the acquiring bank via the payment system.
+4. The bank of issue is to withdraw the sum of purchase from account of the buyer and transfers it to an acquiring bank through the payment system.

-7. The seller sends a receipt to the buyer’s email, which contains information about the payment: amount, date and time, identification number, transaction number and status, as well as an electronic cashier’s cheque.
+5. The seller is sent a receipt to his email with information about the payment: amount, date and time, identification number, transaction number and status, as well as an e-cashier’s check.

 When the proceeds are credited.
 The bank sets the deadline for crediting the proceeds.
 The fastest is the next day, including weekends.
 Usually the money is credited in 1-3 working days.